ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ### Outcomes

 Notice that on the top are the outcomes.
 While you may think you start filling out the logic model with activities,  using a backwards design approach you instead start with the outcomes and what you would like to achieve through the service you develop.
 What changes in behavior or attitudes would you like to work towards?
-What knowledge, skill, or expertise would you like teens to gain?
+What knowledge, skills, or expertise would you like teens to gain?

 You’ll notice in the sample logic model that there are different “levels” of outcomes included.
 These are initial outcomes, intermediate outcomes, and long-term outcomes.
 A good way to  think about these different levels is:
 - Initial outcomes may be met in one or two activities or sessions.
 - Intermediate outcomes are those attained after several activities or sessions.
-- Long-term outcomes are those reached over a longer period of time and might actually occur through several different programs or services or activities.
-Long-term outcomes are longitudinal.
+- Long-term outcomes are those reached over a longer period of time (months or even years) and might actually occur through several different programs or services or activities.

-As you get started with outcomes you do not need to think about the different levels.
+As you get started with outcomes, you do not need to think about the different levels.
 Start with the immediate outcomes that you will be able to see demonstrated through a single program or activity.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/IJ6gMb-dfsM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>